Welcome to The Pix Software Home Page

 Other files located here are technical reference documents and

-long experience with BSD/OS has resulted in certain opinions about what is
+our long experience with BSD/OS has resulted in certain opinions about

-good and bad about that operating system.
-Some of those opinions are
+what is good and bad about that operating system.
+Some of those opinions

 - A Chipset Driver for BSD/OS